-0 500 Views available from within the CBD are strongly influenced by the grid street and subdivision pattern.
-Long vistas east to the subdivision pattern.
+Views available from within the CBD are strongly influenced by the grid street and subdivision pattern.
 Long vistas east to the ridge line are available down most of the north-west to south-east streets.
-The ridge forms a green backdrop to the CBD in these views.
+The ridge forms a green backdrop to the CBD in these the aerial view down Montague Street to St. Saviours Church;